By Cathy Eck

 The many faces of Day, alias Sean Plott!

-Since my son took his first breath, I realized that the young ones were closer to the divine and closer to the truth of life.
-My greatest life lessons would most likely come from suspending my beliefs and listening to them.
+Since my son took his first breath, I realized that the young ones were closer to the divine and closer to the truth of life than any adult.
+My greatest life lessons would come from suspending my beliefs and listening to them.
 It was pretty easy for me.
 Children’s words and ideas just made sense.

 Adults, on the other hand, rarely made sense.
-At times my training would get in the way — my training of what a child’s behavior should look like.
-But the more I watched my children, the easier it became to see all beliefs as simply lies.
+At times, my training would get in the way — my training of what a child’s behavior should look like.
+But the more I watched my children, the easier it became to see the grown-ups’ beliefs as simply lies.
+Rules were made up to control our natural free spirit because our free minds and bodies aggravated people who had long killed off their spirits.
 Children are born wise, not educated.
 Children are born spiritual, not religious.
 Children are born with love inside; they have to learn to hate from their parents and teachers.

-My youngest son is a serious gamer.
-It is a label that invokes judgment from even the most liberal adults.
+My youngest son was a serious gamer.
+It’s a label that invokes judgment from even the most liberal adults.
 Gamers are viewed as lazy, unmotivated, and self-absorbed.
-I always suspected that something magic was happening in the gaming communities — the joy on my son’s face told me that it was serving some great purpose, and I would come to understand it in time.
+I always suspected that something magic was happening in the gaming communities; the joy on my son’s face told me that it was serving some great purpose, and I would come to understand it in time.

-For thousands of years, grown-ups have been sending boys off to war playing a life-threatening, insane game to win land or a point of view.
+For thousands of years, adults have been sending their sweet boys off to war playing a life-threatening, insane game to win land or a point of view.
+And that is never labeled bad.
+WTF?
 Maybe the game of war has gotten stuck in the male, collective mind.
 Then isn’t the sane answer to let it work itself out on the computer?

 Years ago, I noticed that if I let my kids eat all the candy and television they wanted, they soon normalized on their own.
 If I said “no,” then it became the forbidden fruit.
 Read on, you’ll see that at least some of these kids might be playing war games while they are finding peace and truth.
-They are watching their minds as they play, and discriminating truth from false at a very high level.
+They’re watching their minds as they play, and discriminating true from false at a very high level.

 So when Sam told me about Day’s 100th show and how he shared the insights he gained from twelve years of playing Starcraft, I had a feeling that I was going to be inspired and enlightened.
 Day is the gaming identity of the real-life Sean Plott.
-He commentates on YouTube sharing his hard-earned Starcraft wisdom with thousands of nerdy fans.
+He shares his hard-earned Starcraft wisdom on YouTube with thousands of nerdy fans.
 His older brother, Nick, alias Tasteless, is a professional commentator for Starcraft tournaments in the electronic game capital of the world, Korea.
 Sean and Nick, like many other teens and young adults, have grown up gaming.
 But Sean and Nick took it upon themselves to enroll their mother in the program.

 Sean admits that his mom didn’t always understand Starcraft.
 But instead of seeing a generation gap that could not be bridged, he decided that it was his job to explain Starcraft in a way that she would understand.
 After all, gaming was his passion; and he needed to convey that to her.

-Now he admits that his unique ability to explain the game to non-gamers came from his determination to convey his love for the game to his mother.
+Now he admits that his unique ability to explain the game to non-gamers or newby gamers came from his determination to convey his love for the game to his mother.
 Sean completely accepted responsibility for his relationship with his mother, and he learned the profound power in taking a responsible stance.
-He now tells kids to figure out how to share their passion with their parents because when they succeed their parents will be their biggest supporters.
+He now tells kids to figure out how to share their passion with their parents because when they succeed, their parents will be their biggest supporters.

 Most modern education is about memorizing and passing tests.
 It is about creating conformists that blindly obey authority figures.
-Sean jokes that it is a world of “all A’s for everyone.”
-But the gaming world is real and fair.
+Sean jokes that it’s a world of “all A’s for everyone.”
+The gaming world is real and fair.
 You don’t win because your mother has connections.
 You don’t lose because a judge made some biased decision.
-You don’t get respect because you are older or have an advanced degree.
+You don’t get respect because you’re older or have an advanced degree.
 You get respect because you won.
 And, you won because you deserved to win.

 Then there is Sean’s take on competition.
 He recounted a tournament where he played a kid he called the happiest player alive.
 At one point, he said he peaked around his computer screen at his opponent and caught him beaming, smiling like a pumpkin on Halloween.
 And he thought to himself, “This is a moment.”
 This was a serious competition, but Sean was noticing the joy on his opponent’s face.
 He got emotional describing the genuine kindness of the community of gamers and labeled his fiercest competitors “awesome.”